MicrosoftDocs/quantum-docs/azure-quantum/reference/Python-SDK/Azure.Quantum.md

 To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code <CODE> to authenticate.
 ```

-Once logged in, the credentials will be cached locally.
+Once logged in, the credentials are cached locally.
 The location of the
-cache may be specified via the `AZURE_QUANTUM_TOKEN_CACHE` environment variable.
+cache can be specified via the `AZURE_QUANTUM_TOKEN_CACHE` environment variable.